bdredenbach/Score-A-Comic/README.md

 The built-in player loops each cue by default and can automatically advance through the score as you read.

+Keeps multiple scored issues in a local on-device library, saves generated cues with each issue, lets you rename saved scores, and plays the cues as a continuous adaptive soundtrack with a master player and crossfades.
+It also adds installable PWA/background playback support, media session controls, hidden per-cue audio controls and a safe app-cache recovery tool for stale output.

 ---

 ## What You'll Need